RenchTG/CTF-writeups/idekCTF_2022/Osint:NMPZ/writeup.md

 ### Ending note:

 I do want to say an important part of this challenge was the flag that was being created throughout the challenge.
 One tactic that I think would help is compiling all of your guesses into a list and viewing your resulting flag.
 We were still missing about 4-5 countries at some point and my teammate threw out a guess: "Maybe it spells Break_my_spacebar".
 We laughed at the guess at first, but it ended up being only one letter off.
-So if you had situations like Ukriane vs Poland or Canada vs USA, compiling such a list and seeing words form can help you fill in the final gaps of 2 or 3 countries.
+So if you had situations like Ukraine vs Poland or Canada vs USA, compiling such a list and seeing words form can help you fill in the final gaps of 2 or 3 countries.
 Anyways I hope this writeup helped you.
 If so or you see any issues with this writeup please dm me at Rench#9671 on Discord.
 Thanks for reading!

-#### Flag: idekCTF{BReAK_me_sPaCEBaR}
+#### Flag: idek{BReAK_me_sPaCEbaR}